 - All students must be signed out by a parent/guardian (or someone designated by the parent/guardian on the emergency card) in the office before leaving the building.

-- The written note will be kept in the students attendance file.
+- The written note will be kept in the student’s attendance file.

-Being on time is a life skill important to each student’s future, and schools share the responsibility to teach the importance of this skill.
+Tardiness: Being on time is a life skill important to each student’s future, and schools share the responsibility to teach the importance of this skill.
 Tardiness of individual students interrupts instructional time for all students.
 Promptness to class allows the teachers to begin the instruction on time for everyone.
 Tardiness to class is defined as not being physically in the room at 8:00 am.

-- Three tardies is equal to 1 unexcused absence
+- Three tardies is equal to 1 unexcused absence.